-The Authority received \$254,626 and \$1,136,062 of Coronavirus Aid, Relief, and Economic Security (CARES) Act Provider Relief Funds administered by the Department of Health and Human Services (HHS) for the years ended December 31, 2022 and 2021 The funds are subject to terms and conditions imposed by HHS.
+The Authority received funds in prior years from the Coronavirus Aid, Relief, and Economic Security (CARES) Act Provider Relief Funds administered by the Department of Health and Human Services (HHS).
+The funds are subject to terms and conditions imposed by HHS.
 Among the terms and conditions is a provision that payments will only be used to prevent, prepare for, and respond to coronavirus and shall reimburse the recipient only for healthcare-related expenses or lost revenues that are attributable to coronavirus.
 Recipients may not use the payments to reimburse expenses or losses that have been reimbursed from other sources or that other sources are obligated to reimburse.
 HHS currently has deadlines for incurring eligible expenses and lost revenues, varying based on the date the Authority received the funds.
 Unspent funds will be expected to be repaid.

-These funds are recorded as a refundable advance when received and are recognized as revenues in the accompanying statements of operations as all terms and conditions are considered met.
+These funds are considered subsidies and recorded as a liability when received and are recognized as revenues in the accompanying statements of revenues, expenses, and changes in net position as all terms and conditions are considered met.
+As these funds are considered subsidies, they are considered nonoperating activities.
 The terms and conditions are subject to interpretation, changes and future clarification, the most recent of which have been considered through the date that the financial statements were available to be issued.
 In addition, this program may be subject to oversight, monitoring and audit.
 Failure by a provider that received a payment from the Provider Relief Fund to comply with any term or condition can subject the provider to recoupment of some or all of the payment.
 As a result, there is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.